BritishMachineVisionAssociation/BMVC2021/meetings/11-27-Generating Data in Computer Vision and Machine Learning.md

 Submission form:
 <a href="https://nathan031196.typeform.com/to/iTFURe" target="_blank">https://nathan031196.typeform.com/to/iTFURe</a>
-The deadline for submission is: Wednesday 11th September, 2019
+The deadline for submission is: Monday 16th September, 2019

 ## The goals of the symposium are:
 -   To hear from a number of invited keynote speakers and accepted papers in the areas of supervised and unsupervised generative techniques.